Skip to Main Content

 The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Ojibwe-Cree, Dakota, and Dene peoples, and on the National Homeland of the Red River Métis.
 More

-Guide for OT, PT, RT, and MSc Rehab
+Guide for Occupational Therapy, Physical Therapy, Respiratory Therapy, and MSc Rehab

 Steps in Searching for the Best Evidence